FlippedCodes/I-SH2/README.md

   - Lowercase
   - Only letters and numbers
 - `features`
   - Not all features need to be named.
-Defaults to false/lowest value.
+Defaults can be found [here](#app-feature-list)

 Body: